 How does one photograph a thought?
 Or that a person gets a realization?
 Because that was the task at hand some weeks ago when I photographed at The Church of Scientology Celebrity Centre in Los Angeles.
-That is where the celebrities do Scientology, but as we all see plenty of celebrities in the magazines, let me instead show some images from the place
+That is where the celebrities practice Scientology, but as we all see plenty of celebrities in the magazines, let me instead show some images from the place itself.

 |